 Simon Heawood is a Chairman and non-executive Director of the Company and is a Director of Bricklane Investment Services Ltd, the Investment Adviser.
+He is also non-executive Director and Chairman of Bricklane Residential REIT plc, which focuses on residential properties in the Regional Capitals of Leeds, Manchester and Birmingham.

-Simon founded Bricklane in August 2014, and has since led strategy, business development, fundraising and financial and software product management.
+Simon founded Bricklane Technologies Ltd in August 2014, and has since led strategy, business development, fundraising and financial and software product management.
 Previously, Simon was service portfolio director of Rightster Group plc, a technology company which listed on AIM in November 2013.
 Reporting to the CEO, and interfacing directly with the Board, his responsibilities included a key role in the IPO and three acquisitions, management of a software product supported by a team of 60 software engineers, marketing and strategy.